 The consolidated condensed balance sheet of ATN and subsidiaries at December 31, 1999 has been taken from audited financial statements at that date.
 All of the other accompanying consolidated condensed financial statements are unaudited.
 These consolidated condensed financial statements have been prepared by the management of ATN in accordance with the rules and regulations of the Securities and Exchange Commission ("SEC").
 Accordingly, certain information and footnote disclosures usually found in financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted.
 In the opinion of the management of the Company, all adjustments (consisting only of normal recurring adjustments) considered necessary for fair presentation of the consolidated condensed financial statements have been included, and the accompanying condensed consolidated financial statements present fairly the financial position and the results of operations for the interim periods presented.
-The consolidated condensed financial statements and related footnotes included in the Company's 1999 Annual Report on Form 10-K, as filed with the SEC.
+The consolidated condensed financial statements should be read in conjunction with the consolidated financial statements and related footnotes included in the Company's 1999 Annual Report on Form 10-K, as filed with the SEC.